cuongdqpayment/dqcai-sqlite/README-all-source.md

         // In-memory database
         db = new this.sqlJs.Database();
       } else {
-        // Try to load from file or localStorage const data = await this.loadDatabaseFile(path);
+        // Try to load from file
+        const data = await this.loadDatabaseFile(path);
         db = new this.sqlJs.Database(data);
       }

-      return new BrowserSQLiteConnection(db);
+      return new BrowserSQLiteConnection(db, this);
     } catch (error) {
       throw new Error(`Cannot connect to browser database: ${error}`);
     }